mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 grid:
     title: Tiny example
     author: someone
-    description: This is just to show core format rules.
+    description: This is just to show core format.
 View the example `.yml` files in assets for better examples.
     format: jpg
 axes:
     1: